shrimple-technologies/ouch/README.md

 ## Features

-- Arc Browser-like workflow (UX, keyboard shortcuts, etc.)
+- Arc Browser-like workflow (UI, keyboard shortcuts, etc.)
 - Intergration with the GNOME platform
 - Privacy respecting (we do not collect **any** data)
 - Mobile support